-I have reviewed more than 10 British Airways Club Europe Business Class flights reviews.
+I have reviewed more than 10 British Airways Club Europe Business Class flights.
 If you travel around Europe on British Airways, their European Business Class is the highest class of travel offered on these short-haul flights.

 Watch out for European planes flying out of London City airport as the Club Europe seats on these planes can be inferior to the rest of the British Airways fleet.
-The pitch or leg room on all British Airways flights, wherever they originate, remains pretty cramped on in Club Europe, but for 2 hours, it’s not unbearable.
+The pitch or legroom on all British Airways flights, wherever they originate, remains pretty cramped in Club Europe, but for 2 hours, it’s not unbearable.

-On European Business Class flights you get a hot towel before your drink and meal, a drink (or as many drinks as you like including alcohol) and a choice of meals delivered by less stressed more attentive air stewards.
+On European Business Class flights, you get a hot towel before your drink and meal, a drink (or as many drinks as you like, including alcohol), and a choice of meals delivered by less stressed, more attentive air stewards.
 The air hostesses are less stressed as they tend to be less busy than those battling with credit cards and the M&S food offering at the back of the cabin.
-It is always nice to be given a hot towel, a meal and a drink during the flight.
-It helps to pass the time and if the food isn’t much good in the airport lounge, this is a nice way to fill yourself up.
+It is always nice to be given a hot towel, a meal, and a drink during the flight.
+It helps to pass the time, and if the food isn’t very good in the airport lounge, this is a nice way to fill yourself up.

 Fly For Free On British Airways

 My flights in Club Europe are consistently great.
-The air hostesses always welcome us on board with great warmth, they are immaculately made up and I have no idea how they keep delivering those smiles all day and keep their makeup still looking good at 9 pm, but they do.
+The air hostesses always welcome us on board with great warmth, they are immaculately made up, and I have no idea how they keep delivering those smiles all day and keep their makeup still looking good at 9:00 pm, but they do.

-Cabins vary between the new more densified cabins (with more seats squashed in) and the older more spacious cabins with slightly more room.
+Cabins vary between the new, more densified cabins (with more seats squashed in) and the older, more spacious cabins with slightly more room.
 The decor is a Royal blue and light blue with grey tray tables.
-These cabin interiors are not new or special but they seem clean (even though British Airways may be giving up on cleaning cabins between flights) and functional and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.
+These cabin interiors are not new or special, but they seem clean and functional and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.

-European flights on the British Airways tend to be on their Airbus A319, A320 & A321’s and the experience is very similar as they all have the same in layout 2-2 in Business Class and 3-3 in Economy, with the main difference being whether the plane has been refurbished recently or not.
+European flights on British Airways tend to be on their Airbus A319, A320 & A321’s, and the experience is very similar as they all have the same layout, 2-2 in Business Class and 3-3 in Economy, with the main difference being whether the plane has been refurbished recently or not.

 Food in Club Europe

-The offering tends to depend on the time of day you are travelling.
-As I mainly travel in the afternoon and evening, I usually get their afternoon tea or evening meal which are both very good.
-My last flight was an evening flight and I enjoyed a salad to start with tomatoes and cheese on a bed of lettuce.
-It wasn’t great, the tomatoes were cherry ones and had a vague taste of tomato.
+The offering tends to depend on the time of day you are traveling.
+As I mainly travel in the afternoon and evening, I usually get their afternoon tea or evening meal, which are both very good.
+My last flight was an evening flight, and I enjoyed a salad to start with tomatoes and cheese on a bed of lettuce.
+It wasn’t great.
+The tomatoes were cherry ones and had a vague taste of tomato.
 The lettuce leaf was swimming in oil and floppy.
 The cheese didn’t taste of much at all.

-The main was a choice between salmon or a mushroom something, I didn’t quite catch what the air hostess said, but not being a fan of mushroom, I didn’t go for that.
+The main was a choice between salmon or a mushroom something.
+I didn’t quite catch what the air hostess said, but not being a fan of mushrooms, I didn’t go for that.

-The salmon was on a bed of lentils and was pretty tasty, with bits of tomato and other flavours in the lentil bit and broccoli and olives to the side.
-This came with a soft roll and a chocolate cheesecake which was quite rich and filling even though it was small.
+The salmon was on a bed of lentils and was pretty tasty, with bits of tomato and other flavors in the lentil bit and broccoli and olives to the side.
+This came with a soft roll and a chocolate cheesecake, which was quite rich and filling, even though it was small.
 I tend to thoroughly enjoy my evening meal on British Airways.

-Their afternoon tea offering is usually a selection of sandwiches and scones which is also usually delicious.
+Their afternoon tea offering is usually a selection of sandwiches and scones, which are also usually delicious.
 You can see more details of the afternoon tea in my flight reviews below.

 British Airways Lounges

-Below you will find my most recent flight reviews of British Airways European Business Class, you can draw your own conclusions.
+Below you will find our most recent flight reviews of British Airways European Business Class.
+You can draw your own conclusions.

 I regularly fly on British Airways out of London Heathrow to Nice, just have a read of my European British Airways Flight Reviews to find out what the Heathrow route is like, but today I flew from Gatwick.
 Read More.

 I love a British Airways afternoon tea.
-Even when it’s not the greatest in flavour, it fills my stomach and passes the time on the flight.
-Well, my dear traveller, British Airways scones are officially back!
+Even when it’s not the greatest in flavor, it fills my stomach and passes the time on the flight.
+Well, my dear traveler, British Airways scones are officially back!
 Read More.

 In this trip report, I review British Airways B767 in Business Class, Nice to London Heathrow.
 Usually, when we fly between Nice and London, be it on the Gatwick or the Heathrow route, we fly in British Airways Business Class… Read More.